magido87/autonomous-apt-agent/README.md

 I'm not responsible if you use this for bad stuff.
 That's on you.
 Don't be an idiot - get permission before testing anything.

-If you don't know what you're doing, don't use this.
+If you don't know what you're doing, don't use this...